The perfect short break with the dogs

 This beautiful former Victorian farmhouse with 26 bedrooms is a perfect place to stay if you want to take your dogs, stay away from the crowds, enjoy good food and want to enjoy the beach.
 You can leave your car behind as there are two great walks from the hotel straight down to the beach through the stunning salt marshes.
 You can read about my favourite walks in North Norfolk on my blog.

 We stayed in one of the rooms at the herb garden, which was newly planted up again to supply the chefs with fresh herbs.
 Our contemporary room was well equipped and spacious and all set up for our two dogs with towels, bowls, treats and dog beds.
 There is a meadow at the back of the property, where you can take your dogs in case of an emergency.

 The main house of Titchwell Manor has two bars with open fires, a bar area for dining and a conservatory for fine dining.
 Although the rooms are connected by an open doorway, they are separate, so you never have the feeling that you are in a crowded restaurant, which I think is a big bonus.

-On the evening of our arrival, we had a light supper, more a Tapas style dinner ( image above) as we opted for snacks and starters to share.
+On the evening of our arrival, we had a light supper, more of a Tapas-style dinner ( image above), as we opted for snacks and starters to share.
 On New Year’s eve, we kicked off with a glass of Champagne and snacks followed by a 5-course tasting menu and a party.